ocrosby/obsidian/Areas/vim/miscellaneous.md

 The `<G` command decreases indentation.

-Note: Remember you can use the `dot commmand` to "repeat the last command"
+Note: Remember you can use the `dot commmand` to "repeat the last command".